-Illustrated supplement of Le Petit Journal issued in January 1895 depicting the degradation of Alfred Dreyfus House of European History, Belgium 4.
+Illustrated supplement of "Le Petit Journal" issued in January 1895 depicting the degradation of Alfred Dreyfus © House of European History, Belgium 4.
 FIGHTING WAR 'Truth' has been described, in a phrase whose origin is still uncertain, as "the first casualty of war".
 War is certainly a time when those engaged in it resort to falsehood and deception.
 During World War II, all of Europe became a battlefield, and choices of whom to trust had fundamental consequences.
-Establishing the facts of crimes covered up and whitewashed by the totalitarian regimes became a task for the subsequent decades.
+Establishing the facts of crimes covered up and whitewashed by totalitarian regimes became a task for subsequent decades.
+A notable example is the Soviet Union's denial of responsibility for the Katyń massacre.
+The exhibition presents it along with the Third Reich's attempts to exploit the facts for their propaganda purposes.
+It tells the story through artefacts and personal testimonies of the families, who had to wait decades for the truth.
 A pen, a rubber stamp, a typewriter, acetone.
 In the hands of brave individuals, these objects saved thousands during World War II.
 Throughout Europe, rigorous administration enabled occupying Nazi regimes to identify, deport and exterminate millions of Jews, and anyone else deemed undesirable.
 A new identity could mean avoiding the concentration camps.
 Forged documents enabled daring acts of sabotage and espionage.
 With the right papers, it was possible to cross borders and fake ration cards, saving a person from starvation.
 Military deception is used widely during war.
 Its proper and improper uses are defined by international law.
 It starts with camouflage, but during the Second World War it went as far as creating an entire 'fake army'.
 Operation Bodyguard was organised by the Allies at the end of World War II to hide their plans for landing in Normandy.
 They created dummy military units, fake tanks, inflatable aeroplanes, movements of troops, and fake radio conversations.